1. Please provide your ESG-related policies.

 6. Do you have periodic reviews of your ESG process/approach to assess its effectiveness?
 What are the results?
 What would cause you to disregard ESG issues in your investment/analysis decisions?

 Yes – Northleaf undertakes regular reviews of its ESG processes and approach at both the Firm level and in the context of each asset class in which it invests.
+While our focus on ESG has been consistent, Northleaf recognizes the need to continuously evolve its approach with the changing landscape of ESG considerations.
+For example, in 2020, Northleaf updated the list of E, S and G factors set out in its Responsible Investment Policy to ensure that they were aligned with those currently recommended by the PRI.

 At the asset class level, ESG considerations form an important part of the investment reviews undertaken by each Northleaf investment team on a regular (and at least quarterly) basis.
 Northleaf works with its investment partners and portfolio company management teams to develop and improve ESG-related practices, performance and reporting as appropriate, taking into account the specific nature of the investment relationship.
 More specifically, with respect to its private equity investment program: